About

 History

-The University of Pittsburgh’s Swanson School of Engineering has a long and distinguished history.
-The earliest engineering courses at Pitt were established in response to the growth of Western Pennsylvania during the early industrial revolution, with the first degrees of “Engineer” awarded in 1846, thereby establishing Pitt as the nation’s sixth earliest engineering program.
+The earliest engineering courses at Pitt were established in response to the growth of Western Pennsylvania during the early industrial revolution, with the first degrees of "Engineer" awarded in 1846 - making Pitt the nation's sixth earliest engineering program.

 The involvement of Pittsburgh industry in the years surrounding the Civil War transformed a regional industrial base into one with strong international significance, and the University responded to the need.
-In 1868, specialized degrees in Civil and Mechanical Engineering were initiated, with Mining Engineering following in 1869, and Electrical Engineering in 1890.
-In 1909, the Department of Metallurgical Engineering was established, followed by the Department of Chemical Engineering and the world’s first Department of Petroleum Engineering in 1910.
-Also in that year, the School created one of the nation’s first undergraduate Cooperative Education Programs.
-Pitt Engineering’s tradition of innovative programming resulted in the establishment of one of the nation’s first Industrial Engineering Departments in 1921.
+In 1868, specialized degrees in Civil and Mechanical Engineering were initiated, with Mining Engineering following in 1869 and Electrical Engineering in 1890.
+In 1909, the Department of Metallurgical Engineering was established, followed by the Department of Chemical Engineering and the world's first Department of Petroleum Engineering in 1910.
+Also in that year, the School created one of the nation's first undergraduate Cooperative Education Programs.
+Pitt Engineering's tradition of innovative programming resulted in the establishment of one of the nation's first Industrial Engineering Departments in 1921.
 The most recent department, Bioengineering, was established in 1998.

 Among the many prominent individuals associated with the early history of the School were Samuel Pierpont Langley and Reginald A. Fessenden.
 Langley, who is credited with developing the engineering science of aerodynamics during his 24 years at Pitt, designed the first heavier-than-air craft capable of flight and greatly influenced the Wright Brothers.
 Fessenden, brought to Pittsburgh by George Westinghouse as the first electrical engineering department head, obtained more than 300 patents.
 Through his pioneering studies with voice transmission, he is now credited with being the "Father of Radio" and made the first broadcast of the human voice in 1906.

-Engineering for the 21st-Century
+Engineering for the 21st Century

 Deans of Engineering